No passwords, No popups, No cost, No AI

 (affil links)

 A. Hi Shirley.
-I understand your question but even still, your question remains: "What chemical will remove an unknown plating or coating from something, without damaging it, which, I think, but am not sure, is silver?"
+I understand your question but even still, it remains: "What chemical will remove an unknown plating or coating from something, without having any effect on the underlying surface, which I think is silver but don't really know?"
 How do you know it's not pewter?

 Nobody can suggest such a chemical.
-But what you could try yourself, or have a local jeweler try, is removing the coating with polishing/sanding sticks (sort of like emery boards, but your jeweler will have them).
-If you get down to silver, at least you'll know that much as a launching point.
+But what you can try yourself, or have a local jeweler try, is removing the coating with polishing/sanding sticks (sort of like emery boards, but your jeweler will have them).
+If you do get down to silver, at least you'll know that much as the launching point towards trying chemicals.

 Luck & Regards,